menacit/virt_base_course/13-opt_hw_virt.md

 ## Memory and data optimization
 Deduplication may be used for both guest memory/RAM and disk to save a lot of space.

-Memory ballooning enables overprovisioning of RAM.
+Memory ballooning features enables overprovisioning of RAM in guests.

 ![bg right:30%](images/13-cow.jpg)